datamade/readme-template/README.md

 ## Team

-* Who worked on your project?
-* Let your users know with a tasteful bulleted list.
+* *Name, Organization - role or tasks worked on*

-* Add a "contributors" section if you've incorporated pull requests.
+*Add a "contributors" section if you've incorporated pull requests.*

 ## Errors and bugs